Welcome to LogXide¶

 - Level Filtering: Hierarchical logger levels with inheritance

-- Sentry Integration: Automatic error tracking with Sentry (optional)
+- Sentry Integration: Automatic error tracking when a Sentry SDK is already configured (optional)

 - Native OpenTelemetry: Built-in OTLP handler for shipping logs to any OTLP-compatible backend